kheil44/arabic/temp_all_ai.md

 https://youtu.be/_9voHb5ZPTc?list=PL9821CA747E7E0674&t=223

 How to refere to our Prophet pbuh as him being ...nor write nor read...
+BUT STILL ELIIQENT OF ALL!.

 ---